OpeCoded/Challenge2.0/README.md

 of formats such as free text response, checkboxes, and radio buttons.

 # How to use the Quiz App
-Download the Quiz App using the link provided above/below.
+Download the Quiz App using the link provided above/below. <br>
-Install the downloaded apk file on your Android device.
+Install the downloaded apk file on your Android device.<br>
-Launch the App.
+Launch the App.<br>
-A description of the quiz you are about to take will come up.
+A description of the quiz you are about to take will come up.<br>
-Scroll down to view each questions.
+Scroll down to view each questions.<br>
-Click on the submit button to submit your inputs or answers.
+Click on the submit button to submit your inputs or answers.<br>
 A toast message will be displayed showing you your score.